ErikVenderbush/HTML-CSS-JavaScript-SBA/README.md

 <br>Most pages also feature a footer with external links.

 Not all pages will be visible without linking your Twitch account (once I get that sorted).
+<br>Those types of pages have a faux Settings/Sign Out dropdown.
 <br>Sites always visible will be marked with :earth_americas:
 <br>Sites requiring login will be marked with :lock: